kishanSQT/Readme_Viewer/README.md

 ### Machine Overview
-- Machine Name: HiltonGuestSummary
+- Machine Name: GeminiAIHiltonGuestSummaryReport
 - Title: Raj's in house guest report workflow
-- Short Description: This machine will get the guest list and in house list from email and pass csv text and files on to the next machine.
+- Short Description: This machine will get the guest list and in house list from dependant and process using gemini ai to generate summary.
-- Detail Description: From the hilton PMS we are fetching the in house guest reports in csv on email and this machine is retrieving and processing that CSV
+- Detail Description: From the hilton PMS we are fetching the in house guest reports in csv on email and this is the chain machine to the emai fetching machine it will use Gemini AI to generate the summary report.

 -------------------------------------

 #### Classification
 - Industry: Hospitality
-- Category: Data Collection
+- Category: Data Processing
-- Sub Category: Email
+- Sub Category: AI

 -------------------------------------

 #### Compatibility and Dependencies
 - Dependent Machines:
-  - None
+  - HiltonGuestSummary
 - Compatible Machines
-  - GeminiAIHiltonGuestSummaryReport
   - OpenAIHiltonGuestSummaryReport
   - EmailSummaryReportService